The calls for applications for the doctoral studies at the University of Turku take place twice a year.

 The University of Turku will verify your eligibility for admission from the degree certificate and the transcript of study records provided by you attached to your application (see also the section ‘Attachments to the application’).

-In order to successfully proceed in one’s studies and research as well as to integrate oneself into the scientific community, the doctoral candidate is expected to be able to fluently communicate in English both verbally and in writing.
+In order to successfully proceed in one’s studies and research as well as to integrate oneself into the scientific community, the doctoral researcher is expected to be able to fluently communicate in English both verbally and in writing.

 The manners of verification of language skills used in the University of Turku are those defined in the Rector’s decision.